X4BNet/x4b-status/content/issues/2020-12-18-amsterdam-connectivity-issues.md

 *Identified* - Upstream beleives they have identified the issue on their end and are taking action to confirm.
 Routes remain removed from region.

 *Resolution (1)* - An emergency top of rack switch update has been scheduled to resolve a software bug in the managment software.
-Routes remain removed from region.
+Routes restored until we have a date/time.